 You need to be kind.
-You need to give.
-You need to make other people’s desires your priority… That’s what you’ll hear by the majority of the successful people out there.
+You need to give to others.
+You need to make other people’s desires your priority… That’s what you’ll hear from the majority of the successful people out there.

 But Scott Adams says otherwise.

-He’ll prompt you to be selfish and make you think about your own ass.
+He’ll prompt you to be selfish and make you think about your own personal desires, first.

 Yes, apparently, in the world there are three kinds of people: